IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 The example program demonstrates shutting down the peripherals.

 For that and the remaining steps also, well-written articles are available online explaining all about it.
-For the moment, I leave to the reader all the joy of finding them.
+I might scribble something of my own someday.
+For the moment, I leave to the reader all the joy of discovery.

 ### The Results